 Things to do:

-If you like to sea fish, then Ocracoke Island is the place for you.
-There are many options for boat fishing for you and your age appropriate children.
+If you like to deep sea fish, then Ocracoke Island is the place for you.
+There are many options for boat fishing for you and your age-appropriate children.
 Pop in the Teach’s Hole Blackbeard Exhibit and learn all about pirate Black Beard whose ship sank in the waters near Beaufort, SC, and browse among the pirate inspired gift shop.